Color4/somatic-variants/README.md

 Querying an RCC GEMINI database
 ----------------

+NOTE: for script to run, your PYTHONPATH must include GEMINI; see `gemini/default_settings.sh` for an example.

 1. Modify settings/paths in `gemini/default_settings`
-2. Run `python /this/directory/gemini/rcc.py` to see options for filtering variants
+2. Run `PYTHONPATH=/path/to/gemini python /this/directory/gemini/rcc.py` to see options for filtering variants
-3. Example usage: `python /this/directory/gemini/rcc.py --min-allele-freq 0.01 --min-alt-depth 1 --min-depth 1 my_variants.db > output.txt`
+3. Example usage: `PYTHONPATH=/path/to/gemini python /this/directory/gemini/rcc.py --min-allele-freq 0.01 --min-alt-depth 1 --min-depth 1 my_variants.db > output.txt`